TorXakis/userdocs/source/Installation.rst

 +++++++++++++++++++

 We provide  `TorXakis` packaged as an `AppImage`_ which is a portable package format which works on all linux distributions and (recent) releases.
-The  `TorXakis` Appimage is a software bundle which container everything to run `TorXakis`.
+The  `TorXakis` Appimage is a software bundle which contains everything to run `TorXakis`.
 It therefore also contains the specific versions of `cvc4` and `z3` tools which `TorXakis` requires when running.

 To run the AppImage, simply download it from the github's release page, make it executable and we then can just run it: